 Sharon H. Yuan

-Sharon H. Yuan is the Managing Partner and General Counsel at The Asia Group, where she brings over 15 years of experience as a senior policymaker and private sector attorney on China- and international trade and investment-related issues.
-Ms. Yuan also serves as one of the four U.S. members appointed by President Obama on the roster of arbitrators for the International Centre for the Settlement of Investment Disputes (ICSID).
+Sharon H. Yuan is the President of The Asia Group, where she brings almost twenty years of experience as a senior policymaker and private sector attorney on China- and international trade and investment-related issues.

 Prior to joining The Asia Group, Ms. Yuan served in the U.S. Department of the Treasury as the Deputy Assistant Secretary for Trade and Investment Policy from 2009 to 2015, and concurrently as the Executive Secretary and Senior Coordinator for China Affairs and the Strategic and Economic Dialogue (from 2012 to 2015).
 In these positions, she helped manage the U.S.-China economic relationship for the Secretary of the Treasury, and oversee the annual U.S.-China Strategic and Economic Dialogue (S&ED).
-While working on the S&ED, she successfully helped to inter alia secure China’s commitment to negotiate the U.S.-China Bilateral Investment Treaty (BIT) based on a “negative” list approach, as well as conceived and secured China’s agreement to launch multilateral negotiations on official export financing disciplines.
-In addition, Ms. Yuan served as the Treasury Department’s lead on trade and investment policy, and was responsible for the financial services negotiations in U.S. free trade agreements and bilateral investment treaties, including the Trans-Pacific Partnership, the Transatlantic Trade and Investment Partnership, and the U.S-China BIT.
-Additionally, she was responsible for the development of U.S. policy on official export financing, including as it relates to the U.S. Export-Import Bank.
+While working on the S&ED, she successfully helped to inter alia secure China’s agreement to launch multilateral negotiations on official export financing disciplines.
+In addition, Ms. Yuan served as the Treasury Department’s lead on trade and investment policy, and was responsible for the development of U.S. policy on official export financing, including as it relates to the U.S. Export-Import Bank.
 In recognition of her contributions and leadership while serving in these positions, Ms. Yuan was awarded The Treasury Medal.

 Ms. Yuan also served on the staff of the National Economic Council in the White House from 1998 to 2000, where she focused on international economic matters, including China’s accession to the World Trade Organization, as well as coordinating U.S. participation in the 2000 G-7/G-8 Okinawa Summit.

 Ms. Yuan previously was an attorney in the International Trade & Dispute Resolution group at Sidley Austin LLP, in Washington, D.C from 2003 to 2009.
-Her practice focused on counseling clients in sectors ranging from media to energy to financial services on the implications of domestic and international trade and investment rules on their global operations and to help address barriers to, as well as creating new, market access.
-As part of her practice, she also represented clients in international dispute settlement, both in the context of investor-state arbitrations before ICSID and disputes before the World Trade Organization (WTO).
+Her practice focused on counseling clients on the implications of domestic and international trade rules on their global operations and to help address barriers to, as well as creating new, market access.

 Ms. Yuan is a member of the Council on Foreign Relations and the National Committee on U.S.-China Relations.
 She received a J.D. from the University of Virginia School of Law, where she served as the Production Editor on the Virginia Journal of International Law and the Editor-in-Chief of the Virginia Law Weekly.
 She received a Bachelor of Arts in Economics from the University of California, Berkeley.
 Ms. Yuan is conversant in Mandarin Chinese.